 LeoBairn, which formerly only made specialized applications for corporate IT customers running Windows, has “embraced” QuickTime, according to an

-from Joseph Styls, company president.
+online letter from Joseph Styls, company president.
 He said LeoBairn thinks that QuickTime is the “most important product to the future of the entire digital hub concept.”

 “Last year, one company hired LeoBairn.com to create a special project for the Mac OS,” Styles said.
 “Since then, the idea of working with Macs has changed the lives of everyone at the company.
 At first, nobody was very thrilled.
 Then everyone learned a little more about the world of Macs.
 Today we are proud to announce that because we believe in the power of Apple’s digital hub strategy, we are henceforth not planning any Windows versions of our titles.”